Ofendor/Cybersecurity.Portfolio/README.md

 ### Introduction
+Kia Ora koutou!
+Hello everyone and welcome to my Cybersecurity profile.
+My name is Emilio (AKA Milo) and im from Aotearoa, New Zealand.
+Here, I aim to showcase my journey as a Cyber Security student.
+I have been learning through many recognised on-line platforms and have dedicated myself to gaining knowledge in key cybersecurity areas, staying up to day with technology and current global cyber-threats.
+As a proof, i have included numerous portfolio activities that highlight my hands-on with Kali Linux, Python, SQL and database management, Data packet sniffing, and reporting following compiances like NIST and many other security  frameworks, and many other tasks.
- As a current full-time student who started studying at the beginning of this year learning through e-learning I have dedicated myself to gaining knowledge in key cybersecurity areas that I’ve highlighted in my CV including Python, SQL, NIST security frameworks and network security.
-I’ve completed several online courses provided by EC-Council, Google and CISCO.
-I actively participate in hacking academies hosted by TryHackMe and Hack the Box.
-Through these online study resources, I have had the opportunity to build an active portfolio showcased on my personal GitHub and gain and understanding of cybersecurity fundamentals.
+I'm exited to share that i've completed several courses provided by EC-Council, Google and CISCO.
+I also actively participate in hacking academies/ hubs hosted by TryHackMe and Hack the Box.
+Through these online study resources, I’ve had the opportunity to build an active portfolio, showcased on my personal GitHub page, and gain a deeper understanding of cybersecurity fundamentals.
+As a future Cybersecurity professional, I understand that continuous learning is key to developing a strong cybersecurity mindset.
+This profile will be update from time to time to showcase my latest jobs.

 ### Education
 - Google Cyber Security Course 2024 [Coursera]